The Curious Case of Benjamin Button (film): Plot

 In August 2005, Daisy Fuller is on her deathbed in a New Orleans hospital.
 She tells her daughter Caroline about blind clockmaker Mr. Gateau, hired to make a clock for a train station in 1918.
 It ran backwards and was made as a memorial for those who lost their sons in World War I, like Gateau himself.
 Daisy then asks Caroline to read aloud from Benjamin Button's diary.

-On the evening of November 11, 1918, a boy is born with the proportions of an infant but the appearance and maladies of an elderly man.
-His mother, Caroline, dies soon after childbirth and his father, wealthy manufacturer Thomas Button, abandons him on the porch of a nursing home.
+On the evening of November 11, 1918, a baby boy is born with the physiology and maladies of an elderly man.
+His mother, Caroline, dies soon after childbirth, and his father, wealthy manufacturer Thomas Button, abandons him on the porch of a nursing home.
 Caretaker Queenie and cook Mr. Weathers find the baby, and Queenie raises him as her own, naming him Benjamin.
-As the years pass, Benjamin physically blends in with the elderly residents but has the mind of a child.
-Physically aging in reverse, he transitions from a wheelchair to crutches and learns to walk.
+As the years pass, Benjamin mentally ages forwards and grows in stature but physiologically ages in reverse.
+He transitions from a wheelchair to crutches and learns to walk.

 On Thanksgiving 1930, Benjamin meets seven-year-old Daisy, whose grandmother lives in the nursing home, and they connect instantly.
 Later, he accepts work on the tugboat Chelsea captained by Mike Clark.
 Thomas introduces himself to Benjamin, but does not reveal his true identity.
 In autumn 1936, Benjamin leaves for a work engagement with the tugboat crew and travels around the world.
 He sends postcards to Daisy, who is accepted into a ballet company in New York City.

 In Murmansk in 1941, Benjamin becomes smitten with Elizabeth Abbott, wife of the chief minister of the British trade mission in Murmansk.
 Their affair eventually ends, leaving Benjamin heartbroken.
 That December, the United States enters World War II.
 Mike volunteers the Chelsea for U.S. Navy service, and they are assigned to salvage duties.
 They find a near sunken U.S. transport and thousands of dead American troops.
 The culprit, a German U-boat, surfaces and fires on the tugboat.
 Captain Mike rams the submarine and the resulting explosion sinks both.
 Most of the crew perishes except for Benjamin and Rick Brody, who are eventually rescued.